oneaiguru/panewiki/final/full/ADR-008 Renderer Independent Navigation.md

 For the runtime renderer details (subset, regexes, styling), see `docs/RenderingSpec.md`.
 For authoring guidance, refer to `docs/AuthoringConventions.md`.

-Across all versions, markdown links of the form `[text](id)` are the primary navigation mechanism and must be parsed into interactive elements that trigger navigation to `id`.
+Across all versions, markdown links such as `[See ADR-001](ADR-001 History Based Navigation)` are the primary navigation mechanism and must be parsed into interactive elements that trigger navigation to the referenced id.

 ---